Illuminate: 2026-2027 Cohorts

 Does Illuminate sound familiar?
 If you’re an advisor who was a collegiate member 2014-2020, you may remember Illuminate from your collegiate days.
 It looks very different than what you remember it as.

 In 2024-2025, we successfully relaunched the program with a National cohort of juniors and seniors and a focus on professional development.
-Now, we are opening up two National cohorts – one for 15-20 juniors/seniors looking to enhance their career skills, and one for 15-20 sophomores looking to build their leadership skills.
+In 2025-2026, we opened two National Chorts – one for juniors/seniors looking to enhance career skills and one for sophomores looking to build leadership skills.
+Now, we are opening up three National cohorts – one for personal leadership development, one to help our Sisters lead others, and one to improve professional skills beyond graduation.

 Each month, the cohort will cover a pre-selected competency and engage with a topic, including discussions with an expert guest.
-The cohort will meet virtually for 90 minutes each month, except December and May.
+The cohort will meet virtually for 90 minutes each month, with months dependent on the cohort selected.
 All participant materials will be provided digitally.

 Who is eligible to apply?

-Collegiate members who will have sophomore, junior or senior class standing during the 2025-2026 academic year are eligible to apply for their respective cohort.
-Applicants may also not be on any membership status (e.g. professional, study abroad, collegiate-alumnae, medical leave, etc.) during either semester of the 2025-2026 academic year.
+Any collegiate member in good standing is eligible to apply for any or all of the three cohorts.
+Applicants may also not be on any membership status (e.g., professional, study abroad, collegiate-alumnae, medical leave, etc.) during either semester of the 2026-2027 academic year.

 Space in the program is very limited, and selected participants are expected to be fully committed to meeting the program expectations and attending every session.
 Before applying, interested applicants should ensure they can attend all program sessions and will be expected to arrange class, work, and other commitments around the Illuminate program dates.